European Food Culture: What Indian Travellers Should Eat & Expect

 Key Takeaways

-• European food culture varies dramatically by country.
-Italy and Greece are the most vegetarian-friendly; Germany and France are the most challenging
+- Europe food culture varies dramatically by country.
+Italy and Greece are the most vegetarian-friendly; Germany and France are the most challenging.

-• Water is not free in most European restaurants; always order it specifically.
-Though tap water is readily available everywhere and is safe to drink
+- Water is not free in most European restaurants; always order it specifically.
+Tap water is readily available everywhere and is safe to drink.

 Before diving country by country, here are the broad truths that shape eating across the continent.

-• Seasonality is everything.
-European food culture is deeply tied to what’s fresh and local.
+- Seasonality is everything.
+Europe food culture is deeply tied to what’s fresh and local.
 Menus change with the seasons.
 Summer means tomatoes, zucchini, fresh berries, and stone fruits.
 Asking for something out of season in a good restaurant will raise eyebrows.

-European Food Culture by Country – What Indian Travellers Need to Know
+Europe food culture by Country – What Indian Travellers Need to know

 Italy – The Vegetarian’s Paradise